Overview of the ATI Comprehensive Predictor Nursing Exam

 WCU’s Guide to the Pre-NCLEX Nursing Test for Prospective RNs

-The ATI Predictor is one alternative to the HESI Exit Exam.
-(Nursing schools individually determine which exam their students will take near the end of their academic program.)
-Both tests evaluate graduating nurses’ readiness for licensure requirements.
+The ATI Predictor is an alternative to the HESI Exit Exam.
+(Nursing schools individually determine the exam their students will take near the end of their academic program, which indicates the individual students’ likelihood for success on the NCLEX exam.)
+Both of these test options evaluate graduating nurses’ readiness for licensure requirements.

 The ATI Predictor has a dual purpose: First, it is designed to predict a student’s likelihood of passing the NCLEX-RN; and second, it helps direct efforts in remedial study for areas where a student has underperformed on the test.
 In both senses, this exam’s intent is to ensure you are set up for success when you take the must-pass NCLEX.